 It was further claimed that enabling/disabling ALF/SAO allows to selective use either tool with an existing APS (without further APS transmission) even in the case where, for example APS parameters are adequate but SAO parameters are not.
 The group is not chartered to decide on the slice-adaptive switching on/off of SAO and ALF.
 However, from an APS high level syntax perspective, there is no reason to believe that such a functionality would create a problem.
 It was noted, if APS updates were allowed between slices, the mentioned functionality could also be addressed through APS updates.

+BoG recommendation: adopt reinserted enabling/disabling ALF and SAO flag in slice header.
+Allow different values in APS and slice header (suggested restriction: if flag is “0” in APS , it cannot be “1” in slice header).

 G.332 Multiple Adaptation Parameter Sets Referring

 In this document, a multiple adaptation parameter sets (APSs) referring approach is proposed.
 Since APS tends to carry the coding parameters which are more likely to be changeable from picture to picture, or even from slice to slice, therefore, such a referring design is proposed to be at slice layer.
 In a slice layer encoding/decoding, multiple APS IDs can be made available, and each coding tool, such as SAO or ALF, etc., is initialized by activating only once in one APS of the several referred ones.
 Thereby, the encoder is allowed to code SAO and/or ALF parameters by directly utilizing whole or partial information already presented in the existing APSs.
 This facilitates flexible configuration of the coding tools and saves bits when re-using the former tool parameters while coding the current slice.
 The proposed scheme can also serve both the case when parameters change from slice to slice, such as in video coding tool with Weighted Prediction, and the case when parameters intend to be unchanged for the whole sequence.